dgurudot/tg/help/en-US/TERMS.md

 ### Data
 -   TradeGrub LLC does provide data feed for quotes, news, account activity from your respective brokers where it is provided.
 You are governed by the broker data feed terms of service for using the data feed.
 You will be required to sign and agree to your respective broker terms of service for using real time data feed.
--   TradeGrub LLC also use data feed from IEX and “Data provided by IEX Cloud” https://iexcloud.io for default delayed quotes, news, company information and other fundamental and technical data.
-We also use data for certain features that is real-time data from only 5 top US stock exchanges, that's formidable market coverage and 99.95% price accuracy – without the costly exchange fees typically associated with real-time market data streams.
+-   TradeGrub LLC also obtains market data, filings and reference data from other sources.
+These include SEC EDGAR filings that we retrieve directly, market data providers such as Polygon and Twelve Data, public government data sources, and the brokerage you connect for your own account data.
+We provide data for exchanges and markets worldwide.
+Some data may be delayed.
+Which markets and sources provide real-time data changes over time, so we do not publish a fixed list here.
+Availability, delay and coverage depend on the source, your plan and the licensing terms of the data source, and may change.
+-   Data in the Services is licensed from third parties or comes from public sources.
+It is provided "as is" without warranty from us, our data providers or the exchanges, should be verified independently before you trade, and may not be redistributed, except through features we provide for that purpose, such as widgets under Section 34.
+-   Charts in the Services are rendered by our own charting engine.

 **26. NO OTHER RIGHTS**